netgroup-polito/frog4/docs/README_INSTALL.md

 The utility will create the keys used by the broker (broker-keys.json) and by all FROG4 components (frog4-orchestrator and all domain orchestrators).
 You can use the public-keys.json file for all of them.

 ### Datastore repository
-The [Datastore](https://github.com/netgroup-polito/frog4-datastore/) can be used by all FROG4 components to retrieve the templates of VNFs that you want to instantiate.
+The [Datastore](https://github.com/netgroup-polito/frog4-datastore/) can be used by all the FROG4 components to retrieve the templates of VNFs that you want to instantiate.
+Note that you may want to install a single Datastore used by all the FROG components (i.e., FROG orchestrator and the several domain orchestrators), or you may install a different Datastore for each different component.
+You will specify the Datastore to be used by each compoent, in their own configuration files (instructions will be provided in the specific repositories).

-Follow the instructions provided in the repository to install this module.
+To install one (or more) Datastore, follow the instructions provided in the [repository](https://github.com/netgroup-polito/frog4-datastore/).
 You can browse the [sample-templates](https://github.com/netgroup-polito/frog4-datastore/tree/master/sample-templates) folder to see some examples.

 ### FROG4 components
 Now you have installed all the additional modules needed to properly run the FROG4 architecture.
 It's time to install the frog4-orchestrator and at least a domain orchestrator.
 For this, please refer to the specific README_INSTALL file skipping the DoubleDecker section if you have followed the [message bus section](#message-bus) in this page.
 Before launching each component follow the next sections to tune-up the whole system.